Some 2803 Royal Air Forces airmen who 'failed to return' from sorties during WWII either evaded capture or more rarely escaped from captivity.

-For many their eventual return to Allied territory was by clandestine means.
+For most their eventual return to Allied territory was by clandestine means.

 In evading or escaping they forced the enemy to devote scarce resources to finding them.
-They also gave heart to the Allied Forces operating over enemy territory - aircrew knew it was possible to get back.
+They also gave heart to the Allied Forces operating over enemy territory.
+It was possible to get back.

 Escapers and evaders were almost always reliant on the goodwill of ordinary people - extraordinarily brave people - in the countries under Fascist control.

-These helpers risked torture and death for the help they gave and their families faced deportation to concentration camps.
-Many thousands suffered because they aided Allied aircrew.
-A number of organisations operated to guide and shelter evaders and escapers on their journeys to freedom.
+Helpers risked torture and death for the help they gave.
+Their families faced deportation to concentration camps.
+Many thousands suffered because they aided Allied airmen.
+A number of organisations operated to guide and shelter Allied Forces evaders and escapers on their journeys to freedom.

-launched in 2004.
-This has been succeeded by the latest version of their own website http://airforceescape.org/
+This was succeeded by their own website http://airforceescape.org/